Message Traces

 - How did the model arrive at the final answer?

-Traces provide this visibility by capturing the ordered message history for each generation, including any multi-turn conversations that occur during retry scenarios.
+Traces provide this visibility by capturing the ordered message history for each generation, including any multi-turn conversations that occur during tool use or retry scenarios.

 Enabling Traces